H\"older regularity and roughness: construction and examples: Moments of Schauder coefficients

-The generic form of the Schauder coefficients of the fake fractional processes in Examples~\ref{ex. all fake fBM} and \ref{ex. mixed fake fBM} are distributed as $\Sigma_{m, k} R_{m, k}$, where each $R_{m, k}$ is a random variable with compact support, thus has finite moments of all orders.
+The generic form of the Schauder coefficients of the fake fractional processes in Examples~\ref{ex. all fake fBM} and \ref{ex. mixed fake fBM} are distributed as $\Sigma_{m, k} R_{m, k}$, where each $R_{m, k}$ is either a random variable with compact support or a Gaussian random variable, thus having finite moments of all orders.
 Therefore, the same argument in the proof of Proposition~\ref{prop. finiteness condition} can be applied to show the same finiteness condition \eqref{eq. finiteness condition} for the fake processes.
-Theorem~\ref{thm. finite moments} then concludes that if we match the joint moments of the Schauder coefficients up to more high-order (than the second order which we did in the previous subsections) with that of the Schauder coefficients of fBM, then the finite-dimensional marginal distribution of the fake process should have the same finite joint moments as fBMs up to the same high-order.
+Theorem~\ref{thm. finite moments} then concludes that if we match the joint moments of the Schauder coefficients up to more high-order (than the second order which we did in the previous subsections) with that of the Schauder coefficients of fBM, then the fake process should have the same finite joint moments as fBMs up to the same order.

-Jarque-Bera test actually measures how the third and fourth moments of given samples are close to those moments of normal distributions.
-If we match the moments of the Schauder coefficients up to the fourth order as real fBMs, then the first four moments of marginal distributions of the fake process will theoretically coincide with those of real fBMs (see Remark \ref{rem. third, fourth moment}).
+Jarque-Bera test measures how the third and fourth moments of given samples are close to those moments of normal distributions.
+If we match the moments of the Schauder coefficients up to the fourth order as real fBMs, then the first four moments of the fake process will theoretically coincide with those of real fBMs (see Remark \ref{rem. third, fourth moment}).

 Proposition \ref{prop. finiteness condition} immediately yields the following convergence result.

 \begin{corollary} Along a balanced and complete refining partition sequence $\pi$ of $[0,1]$, let us recall the covariances in \eqref{eq.fbm.theta.cov} and \eqref{eq.fbm.theta.cov Z} between the Schauder coefficients of fBM.
 The following identity always holds for any $s, t \in [0, T]$: